 However, the devil is in the detail; not all Canadian mountain ranges in western Canada have been created equal.

 The tree skiing in the interior ranges of western Canada is unique.
-The trees are where the powder tends to be the deepest and staying perfect for longer as the snow is less affected by the wind and sun.
+The trees are where the powder tends to be the deepest and stays perfect for longer as the snow is less affected by the wind and sun.
 The huge bonus of having skied in the forests is that when it’s not sunny and you can’t ski the big glaciers up in the Alpine you can still get out to ski these beautiful majestic forests.
 The trees provide some protection from inclement weather as well as also providing better visibility for pilots and skiers, massively reducing the risk of the dreaded ‘down-day’.
-This is, without doubt, the reason why the interior ranges of British Columbia have the most reliable Heli-skiing in the world
+This is, without doubt, the reason why the Northwest and Interior ranges of British Columbia have the most reliable Heli-skiing in the world.

 You are spoiled with choices when Heli-skiing in Canada because 95% of all the Heli-ski operators in the world are based here.
 Not to mention that 80% of them operate in British Columbia.
 Each lodge offers something a little different in terms of Heli-ski terrain, lodging and group sizes so the scale of the operation means that whether you’re an expert looking for a faster program or a beginner looking for an introduction to powder there is something that suits – your choice is limitless!